Fairness Interventions in Classification: A Study on AI Explainability: Choosing a Fairness Metric conditioned on True Labels

-Provided that the data is reliable, it is therefore not possible for a classifier to predict more than 15\% of the 17-29 years old and 65\% of the 29-37 years old individuals as earning over \$50,000 without increasing false positives (thereby decreasing in predictive performance).
-The fact that the model maximized the true positive rates and minimized the false positive rates pinpoints that the accuracy by group is equalized by \fairdream.
-The individuals predicted to be positives are now closer to their base rates.\footnote{We do not claim here that the equality of base rates is a condition for algorithmic fairness.
-As \cite{hedden2021statistical} shows, base rates can be equal while the classifier is unfair.
-We only point that in cases where true labels are agreed upon, when the prediction of positives is close to base rates among previously harmed and not harmed groups, the equality of true and false positive rates indicates a maximally possible fair situation. }

-Further arguments in favor of accuracy concern downstream effects (see \cite{barocas2023fairness}): blindly enforcing Demographic Parity by increasing the false positive rate in the younger group is also susceptible to lead to harmful consequences.
+The main issue with increasing false positives concern downstream effects (see \cite{barocas2023fairness}): blindly enforcing Demographic Parity by increasing the false positive rate in the younger group is also susceptible to lead to harmful consequences.
 Ceteris paribus, it can put the younger group at higher risk of defaulting their loan, assuming income is causally the main variable to sustain loan refunding, and that the algorithm's prediction on income is critical in deciding whether or not to grant credit.

-That being said, the method's emphasis on Equalized Odds is not as conservative as it might seem.
-In particular, it may be objected that if Sensitivity and Specificity are key here, then they should be plotted for each decision threshold, which is what ROC-AUC represents.
-But as Table \ref{table:benchmark_baseline_fairdream} indicates, in the benchmark study the gap between ROC-AUC is increased on average compared to the baseline (whereas for PR-AUC it is decreased).